ShobanChiddarth/telegram-proxy-server-aws/README.md

 1. Open the public IP of the EC2 in a browser
 2. Use the connection details shown there (IP, port, secret) in telegram client to connect to the proxy server
 3. Bypass censorship and use Telegram

+### Additional Details.

+The EC2 instance is deployed in Thailand (`ap-southeast-7`).
+Change the region in [aws-infra/main.tf](./aws-infra/main.tf#2) if you want it deployed somewhere else.
+Also feel free 2 set the AZ in [aws-infra/subnet.tf](./aws-infra/subnet.tf) if you want.